-Are you a student of DSPS with alternate media accommodations?
-Alternate media requests should be made as soon as you buy your books for the semester and require that a student provide proof of their purchase to staff.
-Ideally, alternate media requests should reach DSPS before the start of the semester to ensure that all students receive their material in a timely fashion.
-The faster you submit a request, the sooner you will receive your material.
+Alternate Media requests should be made as soon as you buy your books and requires proof of purchase; this form allows you to upload receipts or you can email them to DSPS.
+Ideally, alternate media requests should be submitted before the semester starts to ensure you receive your converted books in the first few weeks of the semester.
+The sooner you submit a request, the sooner you will receive your material.

 The use of electronic digital text (E-text) has emerged as a convenient and popular method of providing access for those who cannot use standard printed (12 point font) materials.
 Partially sighted individuals can use E-text by taking advantage of built-in options within many standard software applications (e.g. adjusting font size, contrast, or background color) or through the use of specialized screen magnification software.
 If you're interested in learning about screen readers, see our Assistive Technology Resources page.

 E-text can also be used with reading software like Kurzweil or JAWS to output the text to a speech synthesizer or refreshable Braille display.
 The main advantage of E-text is that it can be easily stored, indexed/searched, and converted to large print or hard copy Braille.
 E-text exists in many formats such as PDF, MS Word (DOCX), RTF, ASCII, PageMaker, Quark, EPUB, EPS, etc. We then take these formats and produce the format most suited for the student.

 Converting materials into an audio format can be done through several methods.

 - Using an E-Text digital file (PDF/Word) with a document reader like Kurzweil.